A Guide to Russia’s Resources

-A brief introduction: Natural resources remain a crucial part of Russia’s economy and play a role in its projection of power abroad.
-Domestically, resource rents (profits) account for 10.7% of Russia’s GDP.
-As with most of the world’s economies, Russia’s services sector has grown to be its largest, now accounting for 62.3% of GDP.
+Natural resources remain a crucial part of Russia’s economy and play a role in its projection of power abroad.
+Domestically, resource rents (profits) accounted for 16.7% of Russia’s GDP as of 2024.
+As with most of the world’s economies, Russia’s services sector has grown to be its largest, now accounting for 56.9% of GDP.
 However, resources play an outsized role in maintaining the Russian state.
-According to Russia’s Federal Tax Service, Russia’s Mineral Extraction Tax accounts for 29.2% of government revenues.
-Russia’ Audit Chamber, taking into account a broader range of taxes and revenue sources, asserts that 47.8% of revenues come from the oil and gas industry alone.
+Russia’ Audit Chamber reports that Russia’s Mineral Extraction Tax accounts for 18.7% of government revenues but, taking into account a broader range of taxes and revenue sources, also asserts that 49.4% of revenues come from the oil and gas industry alone.

-Russia’s Ministry of Natural Resources estimates that Russia’s current proven resources for which development permits have been issued are worth $873 billion dollars.
-Concentrating taxation on this large and relatively easy-to-track revenue source, Russia has been able to maintain relatively low corporate profit tax (15-20%) and personal income taxes (a 13% flat tax).
+In 2019, Russia’s Ministry of Natural Resources estimateed that Russia’s proven resources for which development permits had been issued were worth $873 billion dollars.
+Russia’s total mineral wealth is estimated in the tens of trillions.
+Concentrating taxation on this large and relatively easy-to-track revenue source, Russia has been able to maintain relatively low corporate profit tax (15-20%) and personal income taxes (a 13% flat tax for all but the wealthiest Russians).
 As a strength abroad, much has been made of Russia’s use of resources as both a stick and carrot in its foreign policy.

-Russia’s reliance on its resources have made them an obvious target for US sanctions.
+Russia’s reliance on its resources have made those resources obvious targets for US sanctions.
 New deposits have indeed been slow to develop within Russia and sanctions have been cited as a possible cause.
 The Central Bank’s high interest rates, maintained as part of a program to keep inflation low, and now to help make the country “bulletproof” against outside geopolitical shocks, have also been cited.
-However, many Russian corporations including hydrocarbon majors Gazprom, Lukoil, and Surgutneftegaz have substantial and growing cash piles on hand – meaning that neither obstacle is likely insurmountable.
-Caution as Russian business awaits clarity on how the domestic political situation might shift after 2024, presumed to be Putin’s last year as president, may be another cause.
-Rapidly falling gas prices may be another.
+Nearly every Russian hydrocarbon and metals company has had to navigate sanctions – either directly or indirectly – as detailed below.

 Russia’s resources are not just oil and gas.
 Russia also has major deposits of metals and minerals, timber supplies, and vast amounts of land.
 While much of that land is under permafrost, Russia ranks #3 in arable land supplies and is rising is world rankings for agricultural producers.